Great to have you with us, Rush Limbaugh on the most listened-to radio talk show ever.

 And we'll be back right after this.

-Having more fun than a human being should be allowed to have Rush Limbaugh here at the Limbaugh Institute for advanced conservative studies.
+Having more fun than a human being should be allowed to have Rush Limbaugh here at the Limbaugh Institute for Advanced Conservative Studies.

-Now, this uh this story is from today.
+Now, this story is from today.

 I could swear that I had this story a week ago before I went on vacation.